|Previous College:||Saint Joseph's (1993)|

-Robyne Bostick reunites with Sue Darling for the 2012-13 season after serving on her staff as an assistant at Air Force from 1998 to 2001.
+Robyne Bostick enters her second season as an assistant coach on Sue Darling's staff at NAU.
+She previously served on Darling's staff as an assistant at Air Force from 1998 to 2001.
 Bostick has eight total years of collegiate women's basketball coaching experience, all at the Division-I level, and most recently served as the associate head coach at Long Island University.
 She has also served as an assistant coach at Princeton, Vanderbilt, and James Madison Universities.

 Throughout her coaching career, Bostick has been instrumental in developing pre-season and post-season conditioning programs while also implementing and developing game plans from scouting.
 She has also developed recruiting plans and individual skill workouts and has experience managing team equipment and coordinating team travel.
 Bostick also has organized, developed, and supervised summer basketball camps with as many as 200 participants per week.

 Since 2008 Bostick has been a certified personal trainer and recreation assistant in Colorado Springs, developing fitness programs for soldiers and civilians at Fort Carson and assisting with weight resistance and cardiovascular training.
 She has also served as a certified basketball official for the Colorado Springs Basketball Officials Association since 2007.